-(a) to obtain, to hold in possession, to dispose of, to encumber and to otherwise manage goods, including claims on private persons, enterprises and authorities, whether or not embodied in value papers, as well as to exercise the rights attached to such claims;

-(b) to raise funds through, inter alia, borrowing under loan agreements, the use of financial derivatives or otherwise and to invest and put out funds obtained by the company in, inter alia, (interests in) loans, bonds, debt instruments and other evidences of indebtedness, shares, warrants and other similar securities and also financial derivatives;

-(c) to grant guarantees and security for the obligations and debts of the company and of third parties, including the public company with limited liability: ING Bank N.V. (the Issuer), with corporate seat in Amsterdam;

-(d) to enter into agreements, including, but not limited to, financial derivatives such as interest and/or currency exchange agreements, in connection with the objects mentioned under (a), (b) and (c) of this article;

-(e) to enter into agreements, including, but not limited to, bank, securities and cash administration agreements, asset management agreements and agreements creating security in connection with the objects mentioned under (a), (b), (c) and (d) above, everything in conformity with covered bonds programme (whether or not as a separate program or as part of other issue programmes), which by the Issuer, with corporate seat in Amsterdam, are or will be raised.
+- (a) to obtain, to hold in possession, to dispose of, to encumber and to otherwise manage goods, including claims on private persons, enterprises and authorities, whether or not embodied in value papers, as well as to exercise the rights attached to such claims; - (b) to raise funds through, inter alia, borrowing under loan agreements, the use of financial derivatives or otherwise and to invest and put out funds obtained by the company in, inter alia, (interests in) loans, bonds, debt instruments and other evidences of indebtedness, shares, warrants and other similar securities and also financial derivatives; - (c) to grant guarantees and security for the obligations and debts of the company and of third parties, including the public company with limited liability: the Issuer, with corporate seat in Amsterdam; - (d) to enter into agreements, including, but not limited to, financial derivatives such as interest and/or currency exchange agreements, in connection with the objects mentioned under (a), (b) and (c) of this paragraph; - (e) to enter into agreements, including, but not limited to, bank, securities and cash administration agreements, asset management agreements and agreements creating security in connection with the objects mentioned under (a), (b), (c) and (d) above, everything in conformity with covered bonds programme (whether or not as a separate program or as part of other issue programmes), which by the Issuer, with corporate seat in Amsterdam, are or will be raised.

-The Company has an authorized share capital of EUR 20,000 consisting of 20 shares with a par value of EUR 1,000 each, of which all shares have been issued and fully paid-up.
-All shares are held by the Stichting Holding ING Covered Bond Company ("the Foundation").
-The Foundation was incorporated under the laws of the Netherlands on August 28, 2007.
-The registered address of the Foundation is in Amsterdam, the Netherlands.
-The objectives of the Foundation are to incorporate, acquire and to hold shares in the share capital of the Company and to exercise all rights attached to such shares and to dispose and encumber such shares.
-The sole director of the Foundation is Intertrust Management B.V.
+The Company has issued and paid-up share capital of EUR 100 consisting of 100 shares with a par value of EUR 1 each.
+The Stichting Holding ING SB Covered Bond Company holds all shares.
+Stichting Holding ING SB Covered Bond Company is a foundation incorporated under the laws of the Netherlands on July 18, 2014.
+The registered office of the Foundation is in Amsterdam, the Netherlands.
+The objects of Stichting Holding ING SB Covered Bond Company are to incorporate, acquire and to hold shares in the share capital of the Company and to exercise all rights attached to such shares and to dispose and encumber such shares.
+The sole director of Stichting Holding ING SB Covered Bond Company is Intertrust Management B.V.